Chapter 2:

 - Image:

-We’ll then need user input components for each of these.
-Drop these components into the page, renaming them as you go:
+We’ll then need user input components for each of these Labels.
+Drop the following components onto the page, renaming them as you go.
+Giving the components a more descriptive name makes them easier to identify in code.

 - Title: TextBox, rename this